g3k0/myGarage/README.md

 Moreover, the application is responsive, I wrote CSS from scratch without use of any CSS framework, try to resize your browser window.

-Finally, the 3 filters search, levels and type work togheter with an AND logic, while every single filter works with an OR logic.
+Finally, the 3 filters search, levels and type work togheter with an AND logic, while each single filter works with an OR logic.

 Actually the application is at version 1.0 and presents some bugs to fix.